anthonykempka/Integrity-Instruments-Products/Schematics/README.md

 # Integrity Instruments Schematics

-These schematics are named using the part of model number - mostly.
+These schematics are named using original part number, well mostly anyway.

+There are approximately 50 different schematics representing many different designs raning from RS-485 protocol converters to data acquisition modules.

 In addition to schematics, there are CAD drawings showing the mechanical dimensions of certain parts.
 These are named "DIM"